stilldavid/userland-book/literary_environment/index.md

 <!-- end -->

-"Why," you might be asking at this point, "is the command to dump out the contents of a file to a screen called `cat`?
+"Why," you might be asking, "is the command to dump out the contents of a file to a screen called `cat`?
 What do felines have to do with anything?"

 It turns out that `cat` is actually short for "concatenate", which is a long word basically meaning "stick things together".
 In programming, we usually